GeotrekCE/Geotrek-admin/docs/advanced-configuration/settings-for-geotrek-mobile.rst

 .. note::
-  Remove any of the filters if you don't want one of them.
+  Remove any filter from the list if you do not want it enabled.